fujidana/vscode-spec-command/README.md

 but this extension shows an alert on the first line because it expects explicit quotation marks for a string literal.

-Also, inline-macro, as shown below, is not supported.
-The macro definition must consist of one or more sentenses.
+Also, macros that consist of an imperfect statement are not supported except `ifd` and `ifp`, which are defined in `SPECD/standard.mac`.
+User-defined macros must consist of one or more perfectsentenses.

 ```
 def ifd 'if (DATAFILE != "" && DATAFILE != "/dev/null")'